 Q: Each year, Pew Research Center conducts polls in dozens of countries.
 How does the Center conduct surveys in so many different places?

 To conduct its international polls, Pew Research Center works closely with experienced social and political research organizations to identify and manage local polling firms in each country included in our surveys.
-We carefully evaluate local vendors and select only those firms that meet our requirements for rigorous fieldwork procedures and thorough quality control.
+Working closely with our research partners, we carefully evaluate local vendors and select only those partners that meet our requirements for rigorous fieldwork procedures and thorough quality control.

-Our top commitment is to data quality, a multifaceted concept that involves careful attention at every phase of the survey process, from drawing the sample, to conducting the interviews, to processing a dataset and beyond.
-This also means constantly staying abreast of new technologies and new best practices.
+Our top commitment is to data quality, a multifaceted concept that involves careful attention at every phase of the survey process, from drawing the sample to conducting the interviews to processing a dataset and beyond.
+This also means constantly staying abreast of emerging technologies and developing best practices.

 Q: Once you have selected a local polling partner, what role do you play in conducting the survey?

-As a practical matter, Pew Research Center has to rely on local vendors to organize and manage field operations.
+As a practical matter, Pew Research Center has to rely on research partners to organize and manage field operations.
 But the Center is involved in every phase of the research.
-We develop the survey questionnaire, evaluate and approve the sampling plan and carefully evaluate the quality of the data produced.
+We develop the survey questionnaire, actively collaborate on the sampling plan and carefully evaluate the quality of the data produced.
 We have found that the protocols governing how interviewers conduct a survey are especially important for ensuring that a survey accurately represents the attitudes of the public and key subgroups, and so we pay a good deal of attention to designing rigorous protocols.

 Q: What kind of information do you need to gather to monitor data quality from afar?